ArrigoCoen/Faculty_schedule_simulation/Figures/README.md

-# Data extraction
+# Figures

-Here is explain how to extract the data from the Faculty of Sciences pages.
+Here are the figures used in the README file of the repository.

+Don't confuse it with the folder where are kept the figures of the TeX file.